High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods: Imputation methods and algorithms

 \footnote{The IURR approach is now implemented in the R package \emph{mice} via the \textit{mice::mice.impute.lasso.select.norm()} and \textit{mice::mice.impute.lasso.select.logreg()} elementary imputation methods.}

 While DURR simultaneously performs model regularization and parameter estimation in equation \eqref{eq:pd}, the \emph{indirect use of regularized regression} \citep[IURR; ][]{zhaoLong:2016, dengEtAl:2016} algorithm uses regularized regression exclusively for variable selection.
-The selected predictors are then used in a standard MI procedure.
+The selected variables are then used as predictors in the imputation models of a standard MI procedure.

 At iteration $m$, the IURR algorithm performs the following steps for each target variable, $\bm{z}_j$: \begin{enumerate}

 \item Fit a linear regression model using a regularized method that does variable selection (e.g., lasso).
 Take $\bm{z}_{j,obs}$ as the dependent variable and $\bm{Z}_{-j,obs}^{(m)}$ as the predictors (unlike DURR, IURR uses the original data, not a bootstrap sample).
 The regression coefficients that are \emph{not} shrunk to 0 define the active set of variables that will be used as predictors in the actual imputation model (i.e., the variables in $\dot{\bm{Z}}_{-j}^{(m)}$). \item Obtain the maximum likelihood estimates of the regression coefficients and the error variance from the linear regression of $\bm{z}_{j,obs}$ onto the active set of predictors defined in step \ref{varSelectStep}.
 Then, sample new values of these parameters from a multivariate normal distribution parameterized by the MLEs\footnote{The sampling notation is the same used by \cite{dengEtAl:2016}.}: